kozistr/kozistr.github.io/_posts/about.md

     - **\*Viewing Minutes (median)** : improved **4.10%p+**
     - **Click Ratio** : improved **4.30%p+**
     - **Play Ratio** : improved **2.32%p+**
-- Developed Image Super-Resolution model to upscale movie & tv poster, still-cut images.
+- Internal product to help designer's works
-  - Optimize the code to achieve `low latency` & `memory efficiency` on _CPU_.
+  - Developed the image super-resolution model to upscale image more accurate and faster (e.g., waifu).
-  - An internal evaluation (qualitative evaluation by the designers), the model catches details better & handles higher resolution.
+- Worked as full-time.

 % `*Viewing Days` : how many days are users active on an app each month.